-Bucket dredging of the channel to address edge shoals from just south of the Tacony-Palmyra Bridge to just south of the Neshaminy Basin is scheduled to be completed March 15th.
-This work also includes a modification for limited dredging within the Fairless Turning Basin.
-A solicitation for hydraulic cutterhead dredging of Fairless Turning Basin and the upper reach of the project is scheduled to be advertised on or about March 17th.
+- Bucket dredging of the channel just south of the Tacony-Palmyra Bridge to just south of the Neshaminy Basin and within Fairless Turning Basin was completed in March. - Hydraulic cutterhead dredging of Fairless Turning Basin and the Delaware River between Station 110 and Newbold Island has been awarded to Cottrell Contracting Corp; dredging to begin approximately 15 July.